aashayk18/SchedMed/README.md

-# SchedMed Project
+# SchedMed

-A new Flutter project.
+A Complete Solution for Your Healthcare Needs

 ## Getting Started

-This project is a starting point for a Flutter application.

-### create one development section

 <ul>
-  <li>SchedMed is a medicine reminder app built with flutter </li>
+  <li>SchedMed is a medicine reminder and tracker app built with Flutter.</li>
-  <li>It reminds the user of their medicines by sending them timely alarms and notifications.</li>
+  <li>It reminds the user to take their medicines by sending them timely alarms and notifications.</li>
 </ul>